Does Diamox really help against altitude sickness?

 As with any drug, Diamox has several side effects of varying severity and varying degrees of investigation.

 First of all, it should be noted that Diamox acts as a diuretic.
-It is perfectly normal if you go to the restroom more often during the days of taking the pills, although it does not always manifest itself and not with everyone.
+It is perfectly normal if you go to the restroom more often during the days of taking the pills, although it does not always manifest itself.
 Also, the registered side effects include a slight tingling sensation on the skin.

 All other side effects indicated for the drug are either rare or unconfirmed.
 Drug manufacturers have to list them as a safety precaution.

 The most common fear related to the use of Diamox is the fear of digestive system disorders.
 Side effects such as nausea, vomiting, diarrhea and melena are clinically described as "infrequent".
-In practice, we do not observe their prevalence among climbers.
-Let us remind you that more than 3,000 people climb Kilimanjaro every year with Altezza Travel.
+In practice, we do not observe their prevalence among our climbers.
+Let us remind you that more than 3,000 people climb Kilimanjaro every year with Altezza Travel, and if this was a common side-effect, we would have hesitations about prescribing it.

 The connection between many side effects of the drug and its use is poorly proven.
-It should be remembered that These range from 4,921 ft (1,500 m) and 18,044 ft (5,500 m) above sea level.
+Remember that These range from 4,921 ft (1,500 m) and 18,044 ft (5,500 m) above sea level.
 Altitudes above 5,500 meters are considered extreme.
 The height of the main peak of Kilimanjaro is 19,340 ft (5895 meters). the effects of altitude sickness develop.
-The body experiences stress, and while it adapts it changes its reactions, including digestive effects, such as loss of appetite and indigestion.
+The body experiences stress and while it adapts, it changes its reactions, including digestive effects, such as loss of appetite and indigestion.
 Unfortunately, this cannot be regulated with regular medications.
 So the connection of these and other effects directly with the use of Diamox is not obvious.
 In any case, the use of the drug is to help the body in its adaptation to the altitude and overcome the altitude stress.

 Who Should Not Take Diamox

 In addition to an allergic reaction to the sulfonamide components, there are several direct contraindications to the use of Diamox.
 First of all, this applies to people with kidney disease, liver disease, and chronic or severe lung disease.
-Taking Diamox is contraindicated in cases of sodium and potassium metabolism disorders, as well as metabolic acidosis, diabetes and some other deviations from the norm.
+Taking Diamox is contraindicated in cases of sodium and potassium metabolism disorders, as well as metabolic acidosis, diabetes and some other health issues.

 If you have the opportunity to consult your physician about the use of Diamox in advance, it is highly recommended to do so.

-Diamox has the best renommee among all studied drugs for the prevention of altitude sickness and is recommended as a matter of priority according to clinical studies.
+Diamox is recommended for the prevention of altitude sickness and has been well-studied.
+For a mountain with an altitude such as Kilimanjaro, it is recommended as a matter of priority, according to clinical studies.

 The optimal dosage for the prevention of altitude sickness is 250 mg per day, 125 mg in the morning and in the afternoon.
-It is acceptable to increase the dose to 500 mg per day.
+It is acceptable to increase the dose to 500 mg per day, especially for heavier persons.

-Diamox is also used in the treatment of developed altitude sickness.
+Diamox is also used in the treatment of developing altitude sickness.

-As a final reminder, when climbing Kilimanjaro, it is vital to feel well and have a pleasant experience.
-After all, we go to the summit for satisfaction and pleasure, not for suffering.
-If Diamox helps you achieve this goal without harming, its preventive use is fully justified.
+As a final reminder, when climbing Kilimanjaro, it is important that you be in good health and feeling well, especially in order to enjoy your trek.
+After all, you don’t want to be suffering at the summit!
+If Diamox helps you achieve your goal of a successful Kilimanjaro climb, without causing you harm, then its preventive use is fully justified.